School Library Media Endorsement Student Responsibilities

 School Library Media Plan of Work

 Students seeking school library media endorsement should complete the Plan of Work for School Library Media.
 The Plan of Work specifies the courses you must complete to meet the endorsement requirements.
-PLEASE NOTE: a valid teaching certificate is required as a prerequisite for enrollment in LIS 7310 and 7680 (does not apply to students admitted prior to April 1, 2004).
+PLEASE NOTE: a valid teaching certificate is required as a prerequisite for enrollment in INF 7310 and 7680 (does not apply to students admitted prior to April 1, 2004).

 Students must work closely with their advisor when completing the Plan of Work to ensure that all of the requirements for endorsement are met.

 Students seeking endorsement must have a valid Michigan teaching certificate in order to be endorsed as a school library media specialist in the State of Michigan.
 For information on what is required to renew and maintain your teaching certificate, please visit http://www.uky.edu/Education/TEP/usacert.html.
 For additional assistance, please contact the Wayne State University Teacher Certification Office, Room 469 Education Building, Wayne State University, 313-577-1788.

 Students must pass the library media subject exam portion of the Michigan Test for Teacher Certification (MTTC) before they can become endorsed.
 Information about MTTC registration is available in this packet and at http://www.mttc.nesinc.com/.
 Students should have their scores sent to the Wayne State University Teacher Certification Office.